 Tamron 1.4 tele-converter (because wildlife is shy and that's not something to encroach on without rudeness)

-Dji Phantom 4 Pro Drone (newest addition that will add a new perspective for some of my photos.)
+Dji Mavic Pro 2 (newest addition that will add a new perspective for some of my photos.)

 Tripod and Ballhead: